marcelloart/tea.yaml/README.md

 ### 2. Style inheritance
 A `StyleSheet`'s fields can be constructed as a copy of another `StyleSheet` field.
-From all `StyleSheet` of a type, at least one MUST be defined using a combination of methods 1 and 3.
-When chaining inheritances, the crate currently accepts only up to a search depth of 10 (from the original `StyleSheet`).
+From all `StyleSheet` of a type, at least ONE MUST be defined using a combination of methods 1 and 3.
+When chaining inheritances, the crate currently accepts only up to a search depth of 10 (from the first `StyleSheet`).
 Circular dependencies will fail (e.g. being two styles `x` and `y`, the field `x.a` cannot depend on `y.a` if the field `y.b` depends on `x.b`).

 ```rust